uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 # Detailed design
 [design]: #detailed-design

-In this new workflow the `openSUSE/salt` GitHub repository will become the unique source of thrust, and it will contain:
+In this new workflow the `openSUSE/salt` GitHub repository will become the unique source of trust, and it will contain:

 - Salt codebase
 - Packaging artifacts: spec file, changelog and extra sources